THE RULES OF THE REAL WAY TO DAKAR

 The Real Way to Dakar is an annual off-road competition and adventure raid for motor enthusiasts who want to participate in a challenging and well-organized trans-African rally.
-The 2021 edition of the rally will take place from January 25th to February 6th with an optional soft start in Paris on January 21st.
+The 2021 edition of the rally has been postponed to 2022.
+Dates for the 2022 edition will be released in the beginning of 2021.

 There are 7 main classes and 8 categories: Motorcycles (categories M1 to 450cc, M2 451cc to 690cc and M3 691cc up) , Quads (categories Q1 to 700cc and Q2 701cc up), UTV/BUGGY (max 1499cc), Cars (categories C1 to 3000cc, C2 3001cc to 4200cc and C3 4201cc up), Women, Veteran (47+) and Classic vehicles (built before 1995) – with the top three finishers in each receiving awards.
 Special recognition is awarded to the most successful team overall in the team trophy competition.